Burn Injuries from Car Accidents in NC: Treatment, Costs, and Claims

 - Door lock failures -- doors that jam, trapping occupants in a burning vehicle

 When a vehicle defect caused or worsened your burn injury, you may have a product liability claim against the manufacturer in addition to your negligence claim against the at-fault driver.
-Product liability claims can be extremely valuable because manufacturers carry far more insurance than individual drivers.
-However, they require engineering experts and are complex to prove.
+NC does not recognize strict liability for product defects -- instead, NC Chapter 99B requires proving that the manufacturer was negligent in design, manufacturing, or testing.
+Engineering experts who can demonstrate the vehicle's performance deviated from its design specifications are essential.
+Product liability claims against manufacturers can be extremely valuable because manufacturers carry far more insurance than individual drivers and because corporate safety culture evidence can support punitive damages.

 Frequently Asked Questions